 In layman’s terms, if you weren’t legally allowed to drive in the first place, and you were caught driving with more blood alcohol content than legally allowed, then the state of Arizona will harshly punish that behavior.

-It’s important to note that your license doesn’t have to be suspended for any prior alcohol related offenses for this law to apply.
-Regardless if this is your first offense for driving under the influence, if your license was suspended for any reason and you were caught driving under the influence, this makes the DUI a felony.
+Importantly, your license doesn’t have to be suspended for any prior alcohol related offenses for this law to apply.
+It doesn’t matter if this is your first offense for driving under the influence.
+If your license was suspended for any reason and you were caught driving under the influence, this makes the DUI a felony.

 Furthermore, if your license was restricted in any way and you were caught driving under the influence, the DUI becomes a felony.
 This can happen if you had a previous DUI conviction and ADOT suspended your license, but you qualified for a program that allows you to drive to and from your work.
 Even though you still had driving privileges, since you had a restricted license, you’ll receive felony charges.